 In terms of the institutional setup, China generally differentiates between universities (which offer four-year bachelor, master and doctorate programs) and higher vocational colleges (providing more practically oriented three-year short-cycle degree programs).
 In addition to public institutions, there is a growing number of private colleges and universities.
 However, these private institutions hold less esteem and the quality can vary.

 The magnitude of the reforms in the higher education sector is also reflected in the number of graduates.
-While higher education was a prerequisite of the elite in the 1980s, enrollment in tertiary education today reaches around 50 percent of related age cohorts.
+While higher education was a prerequisite of the elite in the 1980s, enrollment in tertiary education today reaches more than 50 percent of related age cohorts.
 However, competition for enrollment at the elite universities is fierce and the vast majority of students can only attend courses at institutes of much lower quality.
 Although university attendance is widespread in today's China, this only applies to the bachelor level and below, as there are far fewer master students.
 There is also a growing number of international students attracted to study in China.
 In particular, figures for Asian and African students are rising, especially for countries participating in the Belt and Road Initiative.

 As the total number of students and the overall economic affluence of the middle class in China increases, the number of Chinese students studying abroad also grows.
 For many Western countries, Chinese students represent the biggest share of international students and are a considerable factor for tuition income.
 The United States were, for a long time, the preferred destination for Chinese students, but in recent years, alongside growing tensions between both countries, an increasing number of students shifted to the United Kingdom instead.